Normalization Layers Are All That Sharpness-Aware Minimization Needs: Related Work

 \textbf{Affine parameters.} There are relatively few papers that study the role of the trainable affine parameters of the normalization layers. \citet{Frankle2021} were able to obtain surprisingly high performance on vision data by only training the BatchNorm layers, illustrating the expressive power of the affine parameters, which potentially achieve this by sparsifying activations.
 For BatchNorm in ResNets, disabling the affine parameters was shown empirically to reduce generalization performance \cite{Frankle2021}, but for LayerNorm in Transformers to not affect or even improve performance \cite{Xu2019}.
 For few-shot transfer tasks disabling the BatchNorm affine parameters during pretraining was found to enhance performance \cite{Yazdanpanah2022}.
 Further, many other aspects of training will have a non-trivial effect, e.g. applying weight decay to the BatchNorm affine parameters was found to increase performance for ResNets but harm performance in other settings \cite{Summers2020}.

 \textbf{Sharpness-aware minimization.} SAM was developed to try to actively seek out minima with low sharpness \cite{Foret2021}.
 Training with SAM may lead to increased sparsity of active neurons \cite{Chen2022} and models which are more compressible \cite{Na2022}.
 SAM has been shown to be effective in enhancing generalization performance in various settings, but also increases the computational overhead compared to base optimizers \cite{Foret2021,Chen2022,Bahri2022}.
 Hence there have been several approaches to try to reduce the computational cost of SAM, such as ESAM which utilizes sharpness-sensitive data selection and perturbs only a randomly selected fraction of parameters \cite{Du2022}.
 Related work shows that ``only employing 20\% of the batch to compute the gradients for the ascent step, ... [can] result in equivalent performance'' \cite{Brock2021} and that only applying SAM to part of the parameters (SSAM) using e.g.~a Fisher-information mask can lead to enhanced performance \cite{Mi2022}.
-A common variant of SAM utilizes $m$-sharpness \cite{Foret2021}, which uses subbatches of size $m$ and benefits performance \cite{Du2022,Andriushchenko2022,Mollenhoff2023} though nuances in its implementation vary \cite{Behdin2023}. \citet{Andriushchenko2022} argue that this effect is not unique to settings with BatchNorm and hence cannot be attributed to the Ghost BatchNorm effect.
+A common variant of SAM utilizes $m$-sharpness \cite{Foret2021}, which uses subbatches of size $m$ and benefits performance \cite{Du2022,Andriushchenko2022,Mollenhoff2023} though nuances in its implementation vary \cite{Behdin2023}. \citet{Andriushchenko2022} argue that its success is not unique to settings with BatchNorm and hence cannot be attributed to the Ghost BatchNorm effect. \citet{andriushchenko2023lowranksam} further show that SAM leads to low-rank features.
 We discuss different SAM variants in Section \ref{sec:sam}.